markosluga/Dyn-route53/README.md

 ## Dyn-route53

 This script updates a public Route 53 record with a public dynamic IP address that is assigned to your instance or device.
-For example, this script could run
+For example, this script could run on an EC2 instance with a public IP attached and detect the change

 ### Configure your scripts